Article

 The Best Ways to Get Rid of Cockroaches in Florida

-Whether you’re dealing with a few intruders or a full-blown infestation, here’s how to get them out—and keep them out:
+Whether you’re dealing with a few intruders or a full-blown infestation, here’s how to get rid of cockroaches:

 • Seal Entry Points: Cockroaches enter through cracks in walls, doors, windows, and plumbing.
 Seal these with caulk or weatherstripping.